 The Early Abstractness Hypothesis is supported by the finding that English Diphthong Raising in Philadelphia has always been sensitive to the underlying voicing of flapped /t/, right from the start, and never passed through a phase of conditioning by the surface voicing (Fruehwald, 2013, 2016).
-The phonology, in this interpretation, made a pre-existing distinction that assigned two different category labels to pre-voiced and pre-voiceless /ai/, allowing the two phonetic targets to diverge under the influence of the precursor.
+The phonology, in this interpretation, made a pre-existing distinction that assigned two different category labels to pre-voiced and pre-voiceless /aɪ/, allowing the two phonetic targets to diverge under the influence of the precursor.
 The flapping rule applied later in the derivation and did not change the category label.
-A specific candidate for the pre-existing distinction has been proposed, namely, the distinction between shorter and longer vocoids created by Pre-Fortis Clipping (Bermúdez-Otero 2003; Fruehwald 2013, 176; Bermúdez-Otero 2019).